bertiqwerty/exmex/Readme.md

 ## Benchmarks

 Exmex was created with flexibility (e.g., arbitrary names of binary and unary operators and a custom regex for number literals), ergonomics (e.g., just finds variables), and evaluation speed in mind.
-Since there is no free lunch, Exmex is slow during parsing.
-Or maybe I did not find any suitable zero-cost-abstraction yet :).
+On the other hand, Exmex is slower than the other crates during parsing.
 However, evaluation might be more performance critical depending on the application.
-We provide in this section [Criterion](https://docs.rs/criterion/0.3.4/criterion/)-based benchmarks for the evaluation.
+We provide in this section [Criterion](https://docs.rs/criterion/0.3.4/criterion/)-based benchmarks.
 The expressions used for benchmarking are:
 ```
 xyz:     "x*y*z"
 xx+:     "x*x+y*y+z*z"